worldline/angular-training/docs/src/en/services.md

 </CodeGroupItem>
 </CodeGroup>

 9. It is time to handle errors.
 The subscribe method can be passed an object that takes three callbacks: a *next*, an *error* and a *complete* (we will look at this in more details in the next chapter).
-Declare an `errorMessage` field on the `LoginFormComponent` and update it with the error information retrieved from the argument of the `error` callback.
+Declare an `errorMessage` signal in the `LoginFormComponent` class and set it with the error information retrieved from the argument of the `error` callback.
 Display the error message on the form.
 Check that the error message is actually shown when you login with incorrect credentials.

 <CodeGroup>
 <CodeGroupItem title="login-form.component.ts">